An in-depth report on the causes, diagnosis, treatment, and prevention of stress.

 - Women in general and working mothers specifically.
 Working mothers, regardless of whether they are married or single, face higher stress levels and possibly adverse health effects, most likely because they bear a greater and more diffuse work load than men or other women.
 This effect has been observed in women in the United States and in Europe.
 Such stress may also have a harmful effect on their children.

 - Less educated individuals.
 Studies show that people with lower educational qualifications experience more work-related stress.

 - Divorced or widowed individuals.
 Numerous studies indicate that unmarried people generally do not live as long as their married contemporaries.

 - Anyone experiencing financial strain.
 Particularly the long-term unemployed and those without health insurance.

 - People who are isolated or lonely.

-- People who are targets of racial or sexual discrimination.
+- People who are targets of racial, sexual, or other type of discrimination.

 - People who live in cities.

 Children are frequent victims of stress because they are often unable to communicate their feelings accurately.
 They also have trouble communicating their responses to events over which they have no control.
 Certain physical symptoms, notably repeated abdominal pain without a known cause, may be indicators of stress in children.